Hubert H. Humphrey Metrodome: College football

-With the Gophers' move to TCF Bank Stadium, only one NCAA Division I FBS football program now plays in a domed stadium.
+With the Gophers' move to TCF Bank Stadium, only one Power Four program still plays in a domed stadium.
 Syracuse has its own such facility on campus.
 When the Gophers first moved to the Metrodome, the NFL-class facilities were seen as an improvement over the aging Memorial Stadium.
 Initially, attendance increased.
 However, fans waxed nostalgic over fall days playing outdoors on campus.
-TCF Bank Stadium now provides an outdoor, on-campus venue for the team.
+Huntington Bank Stadium now provides an outdoor, on-campus venue for the team.

+Other local colleges used the Metrodome on occasion.
+The last college football game in the Metrodome was a Division III playoff game on November 23, 2013 when top-ranked Bethel defeated St. Scholastica.

 College baseball

 In the 2010 season, the University of Minnesota Golden Gopher Baseball team played all of their home games at the Metrodome (except a game at the new Target Field on March 27, 2010).
 The University of Minnesota Golden Gophers baseball team had played games at the Metrodome during February and March since 1985 because of weather.
 Later games were played at Siebert Field, except for 2006 when all but two home games were played at the Metrodome.
 The team often played major tournaments at the Dome, which included the Dairy Queen Classic, where three other major Division I baseball teams play in an invitational.
 Before the NCAA's 2008 rule in Division I regarding the start of the college baseball season, the Golden Gophers would often play home games at the Metrodome earlier than other teams in the area to neutralize the advantage of warmer-weather schools starting their seasons earlier in the year.
 Some early Big Ten conference games were played at the Metrodome, and the Golden Gophers enjoyed home-field advantage during the early part of the season before the weather warmed, and the Gophers could play games on-campus.
 Other small colleges also played games in the stadium during the weeks before the Metrodome was open for Division I play.
 In 2010, 420 amateur baseball and softball games—including the majority of the Golden Gophers' home schedule—were played at the Metrodome.

 The size of Siebert Field also affected the Golden Gophers starting in 2010.
 The Golden Gophers last hosted an NCAA baseball tournament regional in 2000, with temporary seating added.
 With the Metrodome being available for the tournament starting in 2010, the team could easily place a bid for, and have a better possibility of hosting, an NCAA baseball regional or super regional.

 Other cold-weather teams have played at the Metrodome.
 Big 12 Conference member Kansas has played two series (2007 and 2010) at the Metrodome because of inclement weather against South Dakota State University and Eastern Michigan, respectively.